Johan M. Nyland

 Johan M. Nyland (6 October 1931 – 13 April 2007) was a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Oppland in 1985, and was re-elected on two occasions.
 He had previously served in the position of deputy representative during the terms 1981–1985.

-Nyland was born in Østre Toten and a member of Østre Toten municipality council from 1955 to 1975, serving as deputy mayor during the term 1971–1975.
+Nyland was born in Østre Toten Municipality and a member of the municipal council of Østre Toten Municipality from 1955 to 1975, serving as deputy mayor during the term 1971–1975.
 He was also a member of Oppland county council between 1971 and 1987, serving the latter three terms as deputy county mayor.